Skip to Content

-Looking to teach your baby independent sleep habits?
-Learn about the Chair Method for sleep training and see if it’s a good fit for your baby!
+Looking to teach your baby how to fall asleep in their crib?
+Learn about the Chair Method sleep training and see if it’s a good fit for your baby.

 chair next to crib to use for sleep training